ikjordan/sz81_2_1_8/README.md

 `export SDL_VIDEODRIVER=wayland;./sz81`

 ## To build on Risc OS
-The script `mkrisc.sh` creates a directory tree under `riscroot` that can be copied to Risc OS to compile with the gcc available from PackMan.
+The script `mkrisc.sh` creates a directory tree under `riscroot` that can be copied to Risc OS to compile with the gcc available from !PackMan

-The SDL 1.2 libraries and includes must be downloaded from Packman and placed where they can be found from the Makefile
+The SDL 1.2 libraries and includes must be downloaded from !Packman and placed where they can be found from the Makefile

 ### Notes
-1. The heap size needs to be increased to build the z80 emualator
+1. The compiler heap size needs to be increased to build the z80 emulator
 `*SetEval cc1$HeapMax 128`

 2. The executable needs to be converted to aif format